Safety for Children

 - Establish specialized domestic violence courtrooms in all counties.

-- Educate attorneys about domestic violence to enhance representation of domestic violence victims and to protect children in divorce, and custody and visitation cases.
+- Educate attorneys about domestic violence to enhance representation of domestic violence victims and to protect children in divorce and child custody and visitation cases.

-- Increase judicial awareness of the ongoing impact of domestic violence and the court process on victims of domestic violence and their children, to increase the number of times special safety considerations are ordered in cases involving domestic violence.
+- Increase judicial awareness of the ongoing impact of domestic violence and the court process on victims of domestic violence and their children in order to increase the number of times special safety considerations are ordered in cases involving domestic violence.

-- Strengthen domestic violence education for professionals who are involved in the custody and visitation process, including but not limited to mediators, guardians ad litem, Family Court Investigative Unit, supervised visitation facilitators and mental health professionals.
+- Strengthen domestic violence education for professionals who are involved in the custody and visitation process, including but not limited to mediators, guardians ad litem, Family Court Investigative Unit staff, supervised visitation facilitators and mental health professionals.